First low frequency all-sky search for continuous gravitational wave signals

 A calibration error on the phase of this size can be shown to have a negligible impact on the analysis \cite{ref:vela_vsr2}.
 The low-frequency sensitivity of VSR4 was significantly better, up to a factor of 2, than that of previous Virgo runs, primarily due to the use of monolithic mirror suspensions, and nearly in agreement with the design sensitivity of the initial Virgo interferometer \cite{ref:virgo}.
+This represents a remarkable improvement considering that, being the gravitational wave strain proportional to the inverse of the distance to the source, a factor of 2 in sensitivity corresponds to an increase of a factor of 8 in the accessible volume of space (assuming a homogeneous source distribution).
 We show in Fig. \ref{fig:experimental} the average experimental strain amplitude spectral density for VSR2 and VSR4, in the frequency range 20-128 Hz, obtained by making an average of the periodograms (squared modulus of the FFTs) stored in the short FFT database (see next section).